Hypothesis testing with active information: Introduction

 \subsection{Hypothesis testing with active information}

-In order to explain Montañez's ideas in \cite{Montanez2018}, we begin with a null hypothesis that is rejected whenever its $p$-value, $p_\text{val}$, satisfies that $p_\text{val}< \alpha$ for $\alpha \in (0,1)$.
+In order to explain Monta\~nez's ideas in \cite{Montanez2018}, we begin with a null hypothesis that is rejected whenever its $p$-value, $p_\text{val}$, satisfies that $p_\text{val}< \alpha$ for $\alpha \in (0,1)$.
 Or, equivalently, we reject the null hypothesis when

 Since, under the null hypothesis, $p$-values are uniformly distributed in $(0,1)$ when the test statistic defining the $p$-value is continuous,

 From this, we obtain directly that

 This last equation corresponds to Theorem 1 of \cite{Montanez2018}.
 The following Theorem can be easily understood from the previous discussion: \begin{teo}[Theorem 2 of \cite{Montanez2018}: Conservation of canonical specified complexity] Let $p(x)$ be any probability measure on space $\mathcal X$, and let $v: \mathcal X \rightarrow \mathbb R^+$ be an integrable function, such that $v(\mathcal X) \leq r$ for a constant $r \in \mathbb R^+$.
 For $X \sim p$,